Signed in as:

 Common Mode Chokes stop RFI and reduce received noise - sometimes quite dramatically.

-For this broadband choke, Black Beauty "Broad" 160-10, the worst case insertion loss is 0.06 dB at 30 MHz, which is 1.38%.
-Best case loss for the same choke is on 160 meters where the loss is only 0.01 dB, or about 0.23%.
-The Insertion Loss plot above tells the whole story.
+For this broadband choke, Black Beauty "Broad" 160-10, the worst case Inherent Loss is only 0.06 dB at 30 MHz, which is 1.38%.
+Best case loss for the same choke is on 160 meters where the loss is less than 0.01 dB, or 0.23%.
+The Insertion Loss plot above only includes Inherent Loss and tells the whole story.

-The insertion loss of our chokes is very small, quite a bit less than 0.1 dB.
-Such a small amount of loss does not make any discernable difference in signal strength, either on receive or transmit.
+The Inherent Loss of our chokes is very small.
+It is so small that it does not have any discernable effect on signal strength, either for receive or transmit.

-However, this loss can be large enough to cause power to be dissipated by the choke, which causes heating of the ferrite core and the coax used to wind the choke.
-This heating turns out to be the primary limitation that determines how much power the choke can handle.
-This is why insertion loss is important.
+However, this loss can be large enough to cause power to be dissipated by the choke, which causes heating of the coax used to wind the choke.
+This contributes to the heating that limits the power handling ability of the choke.
+This is why Inherent Loss is important.

-Click the button below to examine the The Power Limitation curves, or click here.
+Click the button below and to the right to examine the The Power Limitation curves, or click here.

-The Insertion Loss of the choke is caused by the coax used to wind the choke.
-Any loss in the connectors or the core is negligible.
+The Inherent Loss of the choke is caused by the coax used to wind the choke.
+It also includes any loss in the connectors and the core, but these are negligible.

-One way to think about this loss is to envision about four feet of coax added on to the coax feedline.
-If the feedline is 100 feet long, adding the choke is roughly equivalent to adding four more feet of coax to the feedline.
+One way to think about this loss is to envision three or four feet of coax added on to the coax feedline.
+If the feedline is 100 feet long, adding the choke is roughly equivalent to adding four more feet of coax to the feedline - from a loss perspective.
 The coax used in the choke is very low loss, almost certainly lower loss than the feedline itself.
-So, from the standpoint of its effect on your signal, the insertion loss is negligible.
+So, from the standpoint of its effect on your signal, Inherent Loss is negligible.

-What makes insertion loss matter is that the coax is wrapped rather tightly around a ferrite core.
-This concentrates whatever heat is dissipated in the coax into a small space.
-The temperature of the choke will generally rise more than the temperature of the feedline simply because the feedline is spread out and cooled more efficiently.
+What makes Inherent Loss matter is that the coax in the choke is wrapped rather tightly around a ferrite core.
+This concentrates whatever heat is dissipated in that section of coax into a small space.
+The temperature of that coax section will rise more than would a comparable length of straight coax out in the open - simply because the straight piece is spread out and cooled more efficiently.

 Limit PEP power at the choke to 1400 watts on 10 meters on a 130F day